wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/how-does-afterpay-work.md

 Changing the status to _shipped_ allows AfterPay to initiate the billing process towards the customer.
 AfterPay will guarantee the payout of the transaction.

 The _shipped_ status is therefore important for invoicing the customer and the payout of the transaction on your MultiSafepay balance.

+## Delivery address
+AfterPay accepts a difference in invoice and delivery address.
+However, a different delivery address or pick up address is only forwarded if both the first and last name of the customer share at least two characters.

+The transaction in your MultiSafepay Control will only show the customer information (invoice address).
+The transaction details can be retrieved through a _GET request_.
+More information can be found on the [API documenation](/api/#retrieve-an-order) page.

 ## Payout AfterPay transaction